johanbrook/Johan-Compass-Kit/README.md

 The main site file.
 In here you write your CSS.
 I recommend you to branch out your site with imports (see below).

-### _partials.scss
+### Partials

 Thanks to Sass' powerful `@import` command, you're able to pull in external files directly into your main files without extra HTTP requests.
 Therefore I've divided the header, footer, and form sections into separate files.
-They are imported into `_partials.scss`, which is imported into `_main.scs`.
 Prepend a "_" (underscore) to your partials.

 ### _common.scss